Like a chip... you can't eat just one![mk_dropcaps style=”fancy-style” background_color=”#727272″]P[/mk_dropcaps]

-Pizzelles are a traditional Italian treat, best described as a ‘waffle cookie.’
-They are super thin and crispy and insanely addicting!
+izzelles are a traditional Italian treat, best described as a ‘waffle cookie.’
+They are super thin, crispy and insanely addicting!
 When you are cooking them, they produce the same smell that leaves your mouth watering when you smell the Belgium waffles cooking on the side of a ski slope.
-(If you’ve never experienced that smell, trust me when I tell you that there is no better smell!
+(If you’ve never experienced that smell, trust me when I tell you that there is no better smell!)

+But what is it?
 A pizzelle is basically a waffle cone.
 (And who doesn’t love a waffle cone?)
 The ingredients are mixed together to become a batter and then cooked on a special waffle iron.
 When they come off the iron, they are pliable and can either let them set as a cookie, or they can be formed and left to set into the shape of a cone.
 They can also be rolled and used as for making cannolis.